Food Studies Program at Umbra

 Elisa Ascione, Ph.D. - Sustainability and Food Production in Italy, Coordinator for the Food Studies Program

-Dario Parenti - The Business of Food: Italy and Beyond
+Dario Parenti, Laurea - The Business of Wine: Italy and Beyond

-Zachary Nowak, M.A. – Asst.
+Zachary Nowak, M.A. – Assoc.
 Director for the Food Studies Program

-The Food Studies Program (FSP) consists of the core course, History and Culture of Food in Italy (HSIT 350), Sustainability and Food Production in Italy (STFS 330), and The Business of Food (BUFS 380).
-All FSP students will also enroll the appropriate level of Italian language study, and may choose to enroll in a 5th elective course for an additional lab fee.
-FSP students for Spring and Fall 2013 will be charged according to the listed at-cost lab fees for the 3 courses:
+The Food Studies Program (FSP) consists of three courses – HSIT 350: History and Culture of Food in Italy, STFS 330: Sustainability and Food Production in Italy, and BSFS 380: The Business of Wine: Italy and Beyond.
+All Food Studies Program students will enroll in the appropriate level of Italian language, and may also choose to enroll in a fifth elective course which may include an additional lab fee.

 Please note that all student apartments have well-equipped kitchens for cooking at home.